Cultural Preservation through celebration

 About Us

-The Harpers Ferry Celtic Culture Society is a cultural preservation and education based 501c3 non-profit organization.
+The Harpers Ferry Celtic Culture Society (HFCCS) is a 100% volunteer, board-run, 501(c)(3) nonprofit organization dedicated to cultural preservation, education, and community improvement.

 To make a tax deductible donation to the Harpers Ferry Celtic Culture Society, just click the button